MWDelaney/sage-acf-wp-blocks/README.md

 # Sage ACF Gutenberg Blocks
 Generate ACF Gutenberg blocks just by adding templates to your Sage theme.
+This package is based heavily on [this article](https://medium.com/nicooprat/acf-blocks-avec-gutenberg-et-sage-d8c20dab6270) by [nicoprat](https://github.com/nicooprat).

 ## Installation
 Run the following in your Sage 9-based theme directory: